-These financial statements have been prepared in accordance with Singapore Financial Reporting Standards ("FRS").
+The financial statements have been prepared in accordance with Singapore Financial Reporting Standards ("FRS").
 The financial statements have been prepared under the historical cost convention, except as disclosed in the accounting policies below.

 The preparation of financial statements in conformity with FRS requires management to exercise its judgement in the process of applying the Group's accounting policies.
 It also requires the use of certain critical accounting estimates and assumptions.
-Areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in Note 3.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in Note 3.

-Interpretations and amendments to published standards effective in 2008
+Interpretations and amendments to published standards effective in 2007

-On 1 July 2008, the Group adopted the new or amended FRS and Interpretations to FRS ("INT FRS") that are mandatory for application from that date.
+On 1 July 2007, the Group adopted the new or revised FRS and Interpretations to FRS ("INT FRS") that are mandatory for application from 1 January 2007.
 Changes to the Group's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRS and INT FRS.